Questions & Answers

 Which data are available?

 AR Isolate Bank pathogens include information on storage and propagation procedures, biosafety information, MIC results and interpretation, and known resistance mechanisms.
-An accession link is also provided for those isolate that have been sequenced.
+An accession link is also provided for those isolates that have been sequenced.

 Why are metadata (e.g., the site of infection and geographical origin of the isolate) not included in the isolate information?

 Including this information with the isolates would require IRB approval and increase regulatory oversight of the AR Isolate Bank, thereby slowing our ability to add new isolates, with little benefit to the end user.
 The isolates included in each panel represent new types of resistance and the diversity of resistance.
 Whenever possible, isolates also represent geographical and temporal diversity.
 These isolates can be used as challenge organisms for evaluating/validating a medical device.
-If you think metadata are need for your testing purpose, please send an email to the AR Isolate Bank and describe why this information is needed.
+If you think metadata are needed for your testing purpose, please send an email to the AR Isolate Bank and describe why this information is needed.